meant-ion/TuringMod/README.md

 	- !title: returns the current title of the current stream to the chatroom

+	- !game: returns the current category of the stream

 	- !roulette: determines randomly if the asking user will be banned or not on chance

 	- !build: posts specs of my current computer build